 Welcome to Sri Lanka.
-It’s hard to imagine a more stunning start to a trip, as you’re whisked by private transfer from the airport to Jetwing Lagoon – one of the country’s finest boutique hotels with the largest pool on the western coastline.
-Settle into poolside living here, with views of yachts and catamarans out on Negombo Lagoon, as your fellow Flashpackers arrive.
+It’s hard to imagine a more stunning start to a trip, as you’re whisked by private transfer from the airport to one of the country’s finest boutique hotels.
+Settle into poolside living here as your fellow Flashpackers arrive.
 In the early evening, you’ll gather by a frangipani tree for a passion fruit cocktail and welcome briefing from your guide.
 Then it’s time to head out to a local restaurant in the laid-back fishing port of Negombo – and your very first taste of homegrown Sri Lankan cuisine.

 Day 02 Sunset atop Pidurangala Rock

-You’ll stop by Negombo fish market today, to learn all about the catch of the day from the friendly fishing community over huge trays of freshly-caught crabs and calamari.
+Start your day at Negombo fish market to learn about the catch of the day from the friendly fishing community, over huge trays of freshly caught crabs and calamari.
 Later, you’ll transfer to your hotel on the shores of peaceful Lake Kandalama.
 Surrounded by lush jungle, it’s a great spot for birdwatching and immersing yourself in nature.
 Your next stop is nearby Pidurangala: an ancient rock formation that’s less touristy than neighboring Sigiriya Rock Fortress.
 The climb to the top is also more challenging – but nothing you can’t handle with Flash Pack teamwork.
 After a summit scramble (watch out for monkeys), soak in a sunset view over tea, with Sigiriya cast in a golden glow.